 Non-Scalper Price: $6 dollars

-I haven't reviewed any other Street Fighter II figures or toys on here, but I have reviewed plenty of other M.U.S.C.L.E. figures from both Mattel and Super7, including:
+I haven't reviewed any other Robotech toys on the site but I have reviewed plenty of other M.U.S.C.L.E. figures from both Mattel and Super7, including...

 M.U.S.C.L.E. by Mattel (1986)

 #145 Black Tomahawk